Dreaming of a Jewish Christmas

 Funding Partners – CMF, and Rogers Cable Network Fund.

-Filmed on location in Toronto’s iconic Sea-Hi Famous Chinese Tavern, The Jews Who Wrote Christmas will be a period piece, circa 1960s.
+Filmed on location in Toronto’s iconic Sea-Hi Famous Chinese Tavern, Dreaming of a Jewish Christmas will be a period piece, circa 1960s.
 Directed by Academy Award-nominated director, Larry Weinstein (Inside Hana’s Suitcase, Beethoven’s Hair, Making Overtures), and produced by Jason Charters and Liam Romalis of Riddle Films.

 It’s an amazing tale of immigrant outsiders who became irreplaceable players in pop culture’s mainstream – a generation of songwriters who found in Christmas the perfect holiday in which to imagine a better world, and for at least one day a year, make us believe in it.